 Does merch help your campaign?

 - Adds another fundraising route for your campaign.
 You can step outside your typical fundraising email to offer supporters something tangible.
-Depending on how many products you sell, you might even have the potential for an ongoing stream of grassroots donations.
+Depending on how many promotional products you sell, you might even have the potential for an ongoing stream of grassroots donations.

 How should your campaign design its political merch?